paradoxicalguy/orderbook/README.md

 # orderbook
-an orderbook in rust that records; add, sell, matches and trades
+an orderbook in rust that records; add, sell, matches and trades with a cli